cocotb/cocotb/documentation/source/endian_swapper.rst

             self.scoreboard.add_interface(self.stream_out, self.expected_output)

 The above lines create a :class:`.Scoreboard` instance and attach it to the ``stream_out`` monitor instance.
-The scoreboard is used to check that the DUT behavior is correct.
+The scoreboard is used to check that the :term:`DUT` behavior is correct.
 The call to :meth:`.add_interface()` takes a Monitor instance as the first argument and the second argument is a mechanism for describing the expected output for that interface.
 This could be a callable function but in this example a simple list of expected transactions is sufficient.